 The basic chimichurri sauce recipe

 Then the sauce is good to go as a condiment for meats and fish, as a marinade, or even as a salad dressing.

-Making spicy chimichurri sauce
+My spicy chimichurri sauce recipe

 For my spicy chimichurri sauce, I like a mix of about 3 parts parsley : 1 part cilantro : ½ part oregano.

 About the roasted garlic...

-To blend or not to blend…
+To blend or not to blend chimichurri

 That's it!
 A sauce to deliciously brighten your grilled meats.
-I hope you love it!

 I'm linking my Spicy Chimichurri Sauce recipe up with: